shivaylamba/Hacktoberfest/README.md

 ### 6. Configure a Remote for the Fork

 ###### Next, you’ll have to specify a new remote upstream repository for us to sync with the fork.
-This will be the original repository that you forked from. you’ll have to do this with the git remote add command.
+This will be the original repository that you forked from.
+You’ll have to do this with the git remote add command.

 ##### // git remote add upstream https://github.com/shivaylamba/Hacktoberfest.git //